manim-kindergarten/manim_action_renderer/README.md

 * `scene_names`

-    The name of the scenes to be rendered in the source file, in the form of a string, multiple scenes need to be separated by spaces in `""`.
+    The name of the scenes to be rendered in the source file, in the form of a string.
 The default is to render all (with a `-a` flag).
+Multiple scenes need to be separated by spaces in `""` or write them in multiple lines, e.g.:
+    ```yaml
+    - uses: manim-kindergarten/manim_action_renderer@master
+      with:
+        source_file: path/to/your/file.py
+        scene_names: |
+          SceneName1
+          SceneName2
+    ```

 * `args`